WebsiteDons/elementor-widget-creator-library/README.md

 ```

 ## Creating Widgets
-Add widgets to `wp-content/elementor-widgets/widgets` If a prefereed location is desired, be sure to set the path in the above noted constants
+Add widgets to `wp-content/elementor-widgets/widgets` If a prefereed location is desired, be sure to set the path in the above noted constants.
+All needed is to add a folder to the widgets folder and the library will create all the files.
+All you do next is edit the XML to add all the control fields desired and edit display.php to format the data in HTML and all supporting scripts (javascript / css).

 Each widget folder will consist of 2 files with exact matching names of the folder and one display ie:
 * image